Kelley-Morse set theory does not prove the class Fodor principle: Second-order set theories

 The \emph{class choice} principle \CC\ is the assertion that for any class $A$ and class parameter $Z$, if for every $a\in A$ there is a class $X$ with $\varphi(a,X,Z)$, where $\varphi$ is any assertion in the second-order language of set theory, then there is a coded sequence of classes choosing such witnesses; that is, there is a class $X\of A\times V$, such that $\varphi(a,X_a,Z)$ for every $a\in A$.
-Stratifying this axiom scheme, let $\CC(\Pi^0_1)$ be the principle resulting when we allow $\varphi$ only of complexity $\Pi^0_1$, and similarly for other levels of complexity.
+Stratifying this axiom scheme, let $\CC(\Pi^0_n)$ be the principle resulting when we allow $\varphi$ only of complexity $\Pi^0_n$, and similarly for other levels of complexity.
 The axiom $\CC_\kappa$ is the case $A=\kappa$.

-The first and second authors showed in \cite{GitmanHamkins:Kelley-MorseSetTheoryAndChoicePrinciplesForClasses} that Kelley-Morse set theory does not prove class choice, even for $\Pi^0_1$ assertions.
-Meanwhile, the theories $\KM$ and $\KM+\CC$ are equiconsistent, shown by Marek and Mostowski \cite{MarekMostowski1975:On-extendability-of-models-of-ZF-to-models-of-KM}, because the `constructible universe' of a $\KM$-model (where one not only restricts the sets to those in the constructible hierarchy up to $\Ord$, but also restricts the classes to those with codes appearing in the constructible hierarchy at some coded meta-ordinal stage above $\Ord$ in the corresponding unrolled structure obtained from the model) satisfies $\KM+\CC$.
+The first and second authors showed in \cite{GitmanHamkins:Kelley-MorseSetTheoryAndChoicePrinciplesForClasses} that Kelley-Morse set theory does not prove class choice, even for $\Pi^0_1$ assertions, in fact, it does not even prove the principle $\CC_\omega(\Pi^0_1)$.
+Meanwhile, the theories $\KM$ and $\KM+\CC$ are equiconsistent, as shown by Marek \cite{Marek:KM}, because the `constructible universe' of a $\KM$-model (where one not only restricts the sets to those in the constructible hierarchy up to $\Ord$, but also restricts the classes to those with codes appearing in the constructible hierarchy at some coded meta-ordinal stage above $\Ord$ in the corresponding unrolled structure obtained from the model) satisfies $\KM+\CC$.
 This equivalence holds level-by-level, so that $\GBC+\Pi^1_n$-comprehension is equiconsistent with $\GBC+\Pi^1_n$-comprehension together with $\CC(\Pi^1_n)$.
 Similarly, Kameryn Williams \cite{williams:dissertation} proved that the consistency of $\GBC+\ETR$ implies the consistency of $\GBC$ together with class choice for first-order assertions, thereby providing an upper bound on the consistency strength of $\GBC$ with the class Fodor principle; his dissertation \cite{williams:dissertation} is an excellent resource for all these matters.
-Note that because $\GBC+\CC(\Pi^0_1)$ proves the class Fodor principle, while \KM\ does not, our main theorem provides natural instances of non-linearity in the hierarchy of second-order set theories.
+Note that because $\GBC+\CC(\Pi^0_2)$ proves the class Fodor principle, while \KM\ does not, our main theorem provides natural instances of non-linearity in the hierarchy of second-order set theories.